10 Ways To Stand Out On Small Business Saturday

-There’s no question that small businesses should want a piece of that pie, but how do you prepare for Small Business Saturday so that it’s as big a success as it can be?
+There’s no question that small businesses should want a piece of that pie, but how do you prepare for this Small Business Saturday, November 26th, so that it’s as big a success as it can be?

 Small Business Saturday is sandwiched between big box store sales and online shopping.
 There’s a message in that sandwich: small businesses are selling more than just the same things you can buy at a big box store or online.

 Small businesses are selling an experience, a product wrapped in service.
 That experience may be trustworthy sales help that make a customer confident that they’ve made the right purchase, or the promise to back up the sale through warranty or easy returns or exchanges.
 It’s personal, friendly, and hyperlocal.

 As a business owner, it’s easy to get focused on the product, which puts you in a competition you can’t win with larger stores and online competitors.
 Once you realize the full spectrum of what you’re selling, it’s less about price and more about the in-store experience and other personal service that larger stores and online competitors can’t match.

 Remember: it’s also about experience, not just product.